AliceO2Group/Monitoring/doc/system-implementation.md

 Spark will run together with Apache Mesos in order to provide High Availability which resubmits failed jobs.

 #### 3.3.1 Streaming Aggregator
-The aggregator uses `reduceByKeyAndWindow` function to aggregate Flume Events received within a time window and with a same `key`.
-The *key* field defines over which variable metrics are aggregated, e.g. time or time and host.

-(...)
+The job receives Flume events from the Spark Sink and computes the aggregated value.
+Since the Pull-approach has been selected, the Spark Sink is an Avro Flume that sends Avro events.
+The job splits the event stream in batches of data depending on the time window and on each single batch map-reduce functions could be used.
+Spark provides a large set of functions and for this use-case the `reduceByKeyAndWindow` function has been selected: merges key-value data having the same key and within the same time window using an user defined function.
+Depending on how the key field is created from the Avro event, different aggregation level could be obtained.
+E.g. excluding the host tag in the key field, an average value representative of all hosts is returned.

+The streaming job:
+- extracts the key-value pair from the received Avro event
+- evaluates the average value from data having the same key and within the same time window
+- sends the aggregated value back to Flume backend (UDP/JSON or Avro event)

 The information how build and configure Spark Streaming Aggregator are provided in the [GitHub README](https://github.com/AliceO2Group/MonitoringCustomComponents/tree/master/spark-streaming-aggregator).

 ### 3.4 InfluxDB - Storage
-The goal of the storage is to archive metrics for the historical dashboard.
+The goal of the storage is to archive time-series metrics for the historical dashboard.

 [InfluxDB](https://docs.influxdata.com/influxdb/v1.5/) is a "custom high-performance data store written specifically for time series data.
 It allows for high throughput ingest, compression and real-time querying of that same data".
 It supports Continuous Queries and Retention Policies, that help to automate the process of downsampling data.